benbjohnson/litestream.io/content/reference/config.md

   default.
 Enabling this will significantly increase the cost of running Litestream as S3 services charge for downloads.

+- `sync-interval`—Frequency in which frames are pushed to the replica.
+Defaults to `1s`.
+Increasing frequency can increase cloud storage costs significantly.

 ### S3 replica